 Visualisation and meditation are powerful tools to discover your true self.
 Visualise your deep inner self, meditate on how this feels and, in turn, move forward with confidence in who you truly are.

 The journey to find your true self is an ever-evolving and exciting one.
 We are constantly changing and growing as human beings, as such it is important to allow yourself the space to take stock, check in and rediscover yourself.

 What are some ways you invest in finding yourself?
 Tell us in the comments below.

 Why not come along to our FREE FOUNDATION IN LIFE COACHING COURSE, where you can learn valuable tools and techniques that can help you discover your true purpose and move forward in life with confidence.

-Self-image is the mental picture we have of ourselves, simply put its our own opinion and view of who we are.
+Self-image is the mental picture we have of ourselves, simply put it's our own opinion and view of who we are.
 This internal image is often a combination of our physical attributes, such as our height, weight, hair colour, etc., as well as the parts of our identity that we have learned.
-These learnt factors can consist of attributes that have discovered ourselves through personal experiences or by internalising the judgments of others.